oxblixxx/project-devops/Linux/VSFTPD/README.md

 Add a new user named ftpuser with a restricted bash shell (/bin/rbash).
 This prevents them from executing arbitrary commands.
 The -m flag creates the user's home directory.

+NB:::: THERE IS AN ISSUE, NOT FIXED YET, CREATE USER WITH A /bin/bash shell
 ```sh
 sudo useradd -m -d /home/ftpuser -s /bin/rbash ftpuser
 sudo passwd ftpuser